 Phi Theta Kappa is an international honor society for two-year colleges.
 Nicolet's Chapter, Alpha Nu Iota, focuses its efforts on service and scholarship.
-Members are nominated to join by the President of the College based on their academic record.
+Members are nominated to join by College staff and faculty based on their academic record.
 The nominee must be a current student, have completed 12 credit hours of coursework, and must have a cumulative GPA of 3.50 or higher.
 Initiates are responsible for the membership fee and are entitled to a membership certificate, transcript stamp, and recognition at graduation.